The Skilled Immigration Act of Germany has marked its first anniversary, on the

 It empowers companies to fast-track the visa application if they find a suitable candidate.
 The fast-track procedure fee is €411 that the company must incur, along with the €75 visa fees.

-They need to work with a foreign registration office in Germany to begin the process.
+The employers need to check with a foreign registration office in Germany to begin the process.
 It will shorten the time required to issue the visa, which can be as little as three to four weeks.

 - Proof of sufficient financial resources